100Starlings/rubyblok-boilerplate/README.md

 local-ssl-proxy --source 3333 --target 3000 --cert localhost.pem --key localhost-key.pem
 ```

 This will start a proxy server.

+### Demo blocks creation
+WIP :construction:
+(Automation script here)

 Now, just go to the Storyblok Space and it will be working! :tada: